code-with-amitk/Code-examples/System-Design/Scalable/Messengers/Snap_Chat/README.md

 - _9._ Video,text,images are stored in different Databases(See DB Design), user-B,timestamp are pushed on MOM, user is acknowledged using zookeeper.
 - _10._ **Sender Service** will be subscriber to MOM and recieves (userB, timestamp).
 It will read DB_userB and send video,image,text to userB.

-> Requirement-2: Holding & Deleting snap
+> Requirement-2: Holding & Deleting snap (Steps 11,12)
 - _11._ After sender service receives ACK from user that message is read, it will push MessageId, userId on MOM.
 - _12._ **Deletor service** gets notifcation, reads messageID,userID from MOM, checks same in DB and deletes promptly.
   - cronjob would be running on Database to delete the contents if age>24 hours.